angular/angular/aio/content/guide/reactive-forms.md

 ### Step 2 - Import and create a new form control

 Generate a component for the control.
-The steps following show you how to register a single form control.

 <code-example language="sh" class="code-shell">